Web-Dev-Collaborative/CommonJAMSTACKTemplates/jamstack.org-main/src/site/generators/grazedocs.md

   - MIT
 templates:
   - Razor
-description: 'GrazeDocs is a static site generator for creating documentation for your projects.'
+description: "GrazeDocs is a static site generator for creating documentation for your projects."
 ---

 ```
 dotnet tool install -g GrazeDocs
 ```